bekk/bekk-christmas/post/kotlin/wip-kotlinx-serialization.md

 The process of serialization and deserialization are encapsulated within the `KSerializer<T>` interface, whereas encoding and decoding have their own aptly named interfaces; `Encoder` and `Decoder`.

 To get started using `kotlinx.serialization` you will have to make some changes to your build configuration.
 First you'll need to add the compiler plugin used to generate the serializers for you classes.
 This is needed as `kotlinx.serialization` does not rely on reflection, and as such needs to generate code at compile-time to know how a class should be serialized.
-Lastly, you'll need to add a dependency to the data format encoder, which in this example happens to be JSON.
+Lastly, you'll need to add a dependency to the data format encoder, which in this example just so happens to be JSON.
 ```kotlin
 plugins {
   kotlin("jvm") version "1.4.21"